holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 </blockquote>

-Koa expects, for each route, a function to be passed (we already have it), and that function is passed `ctx`  and  `next`.
+Koa expects, for each route, a function to be passed (we already have it), and that function is passed `ctx`  and  `next` arguments.
 We are interested in `ctx` only, as it holds:
  - request params
- - request and response objects references
+ - response object reference

 So, some raw route would look like this: